WebAssembly/design/FAQ.md

 None of these problems is insurmountable.
-For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR and a stable version of the bitcode encoding, and employs several techniques to improve startup performance.
+For example PNaCl defines a small portable [subset](https://developer.chrome.com/native-client/reference/pnacl-bitcode-abi) of the IR with reduced undefined behavior, and a stable version of the bitcode encoding.
+It also employs several techniques to improve startup performance.
 However, each customization, workaround, and special solution means less benefit from the common infrastructure.
 We believe that by taking our experience with LLVM and designing an IR and binary encoding for our goals and requirements, we can do much better than adapting a system desgined for other purposes.

 Note that this discussion applies to LLVM's IR and backend code.
 LLVM's clang frontend and midlevel optimizers can still be used to generate WebAssembly code from C and C++, similarly to how PNaCl